-Stockholm is an amazing city, and one that I get asked about a lot, having spent so much time there (and got hitched there too, no-less!)
-I really should be on commission from the tourist board…just kidding, I’m more than happy to share my favourite discoveries.
+Stockholm is an amazing city, and one that I get asked about a lot, having spent so much time there, and got married there too, no less!

 Here are some of my other top tips that you should check out if you find yourself in my favourite city!